-This section proves the missing necessity statement of Theorem~\ref{th:RmtoRn}.
+This section proves the converse implication in Theorem~\ref{th:RmtoRn}.
 The simple case $m=1$ and the fundamental case $m = 2$ are dealt with in Section~\ref{sec:planar}.
 The proof of the latter relies on Gauss' Lemma plus some additional technical results.
-It turns out that PH preservation on lines and one PH curve (the Tschirnhausen cubic) is enough to imply PH preservation in general.
-The spatial case $m \ge 3$ (Section~\ref{sec:higher-dimensional}) is handled by a slicing of space into 2-planes, thus reducing it to the 2D case.
+It turns out that PH-preservation on lines and one PH curve (the Tschirnhaus cubic) is enough to imply PH-preservation in general.
+The spatial case $m \ge 3$ (Section~\ref{sec:higher-dimensional}) is handled by slicing the space into $2$-planes, thus reducing the problem to the 2D case.